paularmstrong/onerepo/CONTRIBUTING.md

    one workspace docs typedoc
    ```

+#### Style guide

+Always capitalize the following words unless referred to in a context outside of their meanings from the [glossary](https://onerepo.tools/concepts/primer/#glossary):

+- Monorepo
+- Root
+- Workspace
+- Graph

 ## License

 When you submit code changes, your submissions are understood to be under the same [MIT License](https://github.com/paularmstrong/onerepo/blob/main/LICENSE.md) that covers the project.